-Blasters in the Nerf Hyper series have a refreshing new look, and they shoot with balls rather than with darts.
-They are in many ways similar to Rival blasters, but there are also some key differences.
+Blasters in the Nerf Hyper series have a refreshing new look, and they shoot with balls rather than darts.
+They are similar to Rival blasters in many ways, but there are also some key differences.

 In this article, I am going to decipher this exciting new range, I will share my honest opinion, and I will also reveal which Hyper blaster is currently the best.

 What Is the Nerf Hyper Series?

 If you’re reading this, I’m sure you’re familiar with the Nerf Rival series.
 Rival was a huge game changer when the first blaster was released back in 2015.